prof-groff/tezio/docs/pages/tezio_hsm.md

 # Tezio HSM

-Welcome to Tezio HSM, an Arduino-based hardware security module for the Tezos blockchain.
+Tezio HSM is an Arduino-based hardware security module for the Tezos blockchain.
 Tezio HSM is currently compatible with the Arduino Nano 33 IoT and the Arduino MKR WiFi 1010, both of which include a cryptographic coprocessor (i.e., secure element) to securely store keys and perform certain crytpographic functions.

 ## Contents